TabbycatPie/AliyunDDNSapi/README.md

 # AliyunDDNSapi
- a servlet project for aliyun ddns api
+ an servlet project for aliyun ddns api